LaunchCode-Education-Archived/csharp-web-development/src/chapters/razor-views/template-forms.rst

 #.
 Within the action method, create an empty list and add a few event names to it.
 #.
 Add the list to ``ViewBag``.
 Then return the corresponding view.
 #.
 Within the ``Views`` directory, create a new directory named ``Events``.
 Within this directory, create a new view named ``Index.cshtml``.
 #.
 Within the new template, loop over the list and display the name of each event.
+Make sure your template can handle an empty List.

 Create and Render a Form - Video
 --------------------------------